sixslimemc/sc-proposition/docs/slimecore/index.md

 # SlimeCore

-[SlimeCore](https://github.com/sixslimemc/slimecore) is a datapack that provides implementation for the robust datapack loading system that SC defines.
+**SlimeCore** is a datapack (and canonical namespace) that provides implementation for the robust datapack loading system that SC defines.
 Datapacks **MUST** implicitly depend upon it.

-This section covers the datapack loading system, and consequently, SlimeCore.
+---

+### Download & Install

+The latest version of SlimeCore can be found [here](https://github.com/sixslimemc/slimecore), and is installed like a standard datapack.
+Once installed, no further setup is required.